praveenivp/DeuteMetCon/readme.md

 - wsvd coil combine is from Chris Rodgers, University of Oxford, 2014.
 - noise decorrelation: [ismrm_sunrise_matlab](https://github.com/hansenms/ismrm_sunrise_matlab.git)
 - some plot utilies are taken from matlab file exchange.
+- Bruker data reader and other utils from Rolf Pohmann.

 The external softwares are bundled togther for easy testing of this repository.
 Please contact me if it violates any copyright.